terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 4. Find a WebGL app to play with!
 The extension will show itself as an icon in the bottom left.

 Caveat: still under development!
-Currently not very stable.
+Not super stable.
 Please don't be sad if this crashes.

 ### Overview

 This Chrome extension injects JavaScript into a webpage, which...

-1. Inserts a panel into the page, which allows you to select individual shaders for profiling, and reporting the timing data.
+1. Inserts a panel into the page, where you can select individual shaders for profiling.
-2. Allows a user to mark up their shaders with custom `#pragma` lines, selecting parts of the shaders to disable.
-This reveals the performance impact of parts of the shader.
+2. Can profile impact of different sections of the shader by disabling user-indicated blocks of code.
+(User markup denoted with `#pragma` lines.)
+3. Auto-profling with options such as "disable all `texture2D` calls".
+(Which is, right now, the only option...)
-3. Allows a user to profile just a section of their shader by using the mouse to mouse over a target region.
+4. Can profile just a section of the canvas by mousing over the target region.

 ![](img/names.png)
 ![](img/pragma.png)

-#### WebGL Handling

-This extension overwrites several functions in `WebGLRenderingContext` before the page is loaded in order to get access to the GL state of the page.

-By overwriting `createShader`, `shaderSource`, `createProgram`, `attachShader`, we can obtain (and store) a list of shaders (and their sources) and programs (and their shaders).

 #### Shader Variants